The 7 Most Affordable Big Cities In The U.S. And What They Really Cost

 Still, home prices are approximately 8% lower than the national average, but rents are about 22% higher.
 Renters have seen their monthly payments increase steadily year-over-year in spite of a surge of new construction that has pumped thousands of new units into the market.

 After perusing the seven most affordable cities in the U.S., you may have noticed that they’re all clustered within a narrow section of the country.
-This tendency can also be seen in the most expensive cities in the U.S., which are all gathered along the East and West coasts.
+This trend can also be seen in the most expensive cities in the U.S., which are all gathered along the East and West coasts.

 To understand why this is the case, you must consider the availability of housing in these areas.
 Housing is the most significant determinant of cost of living, as approximately 30% of the average income is spent on shelter.

-For the cities on the Coasts, housing inventory tends to be limited because expansion is not an option, be it for lack of land or jurisdictional barriers.
+For the cities on the coasts, housing inventory tends to be limited because expansion is not an option, be it for lack of land or jurisdictional barriers.
 The most affordable big cities on this list don’t tend to run into the same obstacles.
 For the most part, residential development in these cities is better able to grow with their populations.

 Tampa and Jacksonville are the exceptions.
 Expansion in these Floridian cities is hindered by the bodies of water that surround them.
 Still, their presence on this list can be explained by how hard they were hit by the housing collapse in 2008.
-But, Jacksonville, in particular, has experienced a significant amount of growth since then.
+But, Jacksonville in particular has experienced a significant amount of growth since then.
 The city’s home value over the last decade has increased by 40%.

 Since 2009, housing prices have risen in each of these affordable big cities, except for Oklahoma City, which wasn’t impacted by the Great Recession.
 Yet, none of the other cities have appreciated as significantly as Jacksonville.